-In Arizona, anyone age 21 or over is permitted to carry a concealed weapon without a permit.
+In Arizona, as of July 2010, anyone age 21 or over is permitted to carry a concealed weapon without a permit.
+Arizona is only 1 of 3 states in modern history to legalize the carrying of concealed weapons without a permit.
 This is a change from a former Arizona law that required permits for concealed weapons.

-Despite the current law, Arizona still offers concealed weapon permits, which may be useful in a few situations.
-For example, a permit is required to carry a firearm into a bar or restaurant that serves alcohol.
+Despite the current law, there are circumstances in which carrying a concealed weapon is not permitted.
+For example, a person cannot carry a concealed weapon on the premises of a retailer who has posted a sign prohibiting firearm possession on that particular property.
 (Arizona Statutes § 4-229.)
+Arizona still offers concealed weapon permits, which may be useful in a few situations.
+For example, a permit is required to carry a firearm into certain regulated places, such as a bar or restaurant that serves alcohol.
 Obtaining a permit also makes it possible to carry a concealed weapon into another state that recognizes Arizona’s permit.

 Though Arizona doesn’t require a permit to carry a gun in the state, that doesn’t mean that you can carry any kind of gun whenever or wherever you like.